stadium-software/datagrid-advanced-search/README.md

 ### Global scripts

-Create six global scripts as per the attached sample application
+Create six global scripts listed below as per the attached sample application.

+NOTES: If you are using Stadium 6.6 or later, you can copy the global scripts from the sample application into your own.

 1. ConstructSearchPhrase: Creates the SearchPhrase from the current phrase and the new phrase.
 Two decision actions evaluate whether to create a new phrase, add to an existing one or do nothing.
 1. ParseColumnHeading: Adds escape characters (\\) to spaces found in the column header.
 1. SetBooleanFilter: Creates a search prase for a boolean filter.